subhamshaw07/python-data-structures/README.md

 Implementation of core data structures like Arrays, Linked Lists, and Trees in Python.

 # Python Data Structures
 A collection of fundamental data structures implemented in Python.
-This repository demonstrates my understanding of Computer Science theory and modern Python syntax.
+This repository demonstrates my understanding of Computer Science theory and Python syntax.

 ## Contents